anas-chtourou/evoli/README.md

 - Build a docker image
 - Deploy the **pre-production app** in the Kubernetes cluster by using ArgoCD

+### PR to main branch

+When a PR is open to the main branch.
+Run the following operations in the CI

+- Run unit test
+- Run lint

 ### Main branch

 The main branch represent the `production` environment